 My friend is a proud Chihuahua owner.
 Last Christmas she was in for a big surprise.
 Her female Chihuahua, Lola, was pregnant!
 My friend was shocked beyond belief because this was unexpected and unplanned.
-However, she did recall visiting the dog park a few weeks prior where she noticed another Chihuahua dog was biting her pooch and trying to hump her.

 Her situation is pretty common and it inspired me to write this article.
 Whether you’re a Chihuahua owner or a Chihuahua dog breeder, this article will cover everything you need to know about Chihuahua pregnancy so that you know what to expect, what signs to look for, and what steps to take from the moment your female Chihuahua conceive to delivery of her puppies.